(775) 317-4488|Need help with your map? Call or chat with us!support@oshamap.com

 No design skills are required.
 Our AI understands hand-drawn floor plans, smartphone photos, scanned blueprints, and PDF documents.
 Simply upload any representation of your facility layout and receive a professional-grade emergency evacuation map instantly.

-Yes, every generated map meets OSHA 29 CFR 1910.38 Emergency Action Plan requirements including clearly marked exit routes, fire extinguisher locations within 75-foot travel distance, assembly points, YOU ARE HERE markers, and accessibility accommodations per ADA guidelines.
+OSHAMap is designed to help users organize key evacuation-planning information commonly associated with OSHA 29 CFR 1910.38 — clearly marked exit routes, fire extinguisher locations within 75-foot travel distance, assembly points, YOU ARE HERE markers, and accessibility accommodations per ADA guidelines.
+Each draft must be reviewed and verified for the actual workplace by the employer, safety officer, or AHJ before posting.

 Can I update my evacuation map after renovations?